Anon-Planet/thgtoa/guide.md

 # Appendix B: Windows Additional Privacy Settings

-As written earlier in this guide and as noted by PrivacyGuides.org[^458], Windows 10 is a privacy nightmare.
+As written earlier in this guide and as noted by PrivacyGuides.org[^458], Windows 10/11 is a privacy nightmare.
 And disabling everything during and after the installation using the settings available to you is not enough.
 The amount of telemetry data collected by Microsoft is staggering and could defeat your attempts at keeping secrets.
-You will need to download and use a couple of utilities to (hopefully) force Windows 10 into not sending data back to Microsoft.
+You will need to download and use a couple of utilities to (hopefully) force Windows 10/11 into not sending data back to Microsoft.

 Here are the steps in detail:

 -   **DO NOT EVER USE A MICROSOFT ACCOUNT TO LOG IN: If you are, you should be re-installing this Windows Machine without connecting to a network and use a local account instead.**

-> Do these steps from a different computer to not connect Windows 10 to the internet before those settings are applied.
-You can download and copy those to the USB key (for transfer onto a Windows 10 fresh installation) or if it is a VM, you can transfer them to the VM within Virtualbox (VM Settings > General > Advanced > Drag n Drop > Enable Host to Guest).
+> Do these steps from a different computer to not connect Windows 10/11 to the internet before those settings are applied.
+You can download and copy those to the USB key (for transfer onto a Windows 10/11 fresh installation) or if it is a VM, you can transfer them to the VM within Virtualbox (VM Settings > General > Advanced > Drag n Drop > Enable Host to Guest).

--   Download and install W10Privacy from <https://www.w10privacy.de/english-home/> <sup>[[Archive.org]][569]</sup>
+-   (For more advanced users) Download and install W10Privacy from <https://www.w10privacy.de/english-home/> <sup>[[Archive.org]][569]</sup>

     -   Open the app as Administrator (right-click > more > run as administrator)